 - (a) Deposit Investments Only.
-The deposit investments we offer are limited to savings, share and money market accounts, and certificates of deposit (CDs).
+The deposit investments we offer are limited to savings, share and money market accounts, and certificates of deposit (CDs), and will earn a reasonable rate.
 This IRA is not, and cannot be, a self-directed IRA.
-It does not permit you to invest your contributions or IRA assets in non-deposit investments such as property, annuities, stocks, bonds, and government, municipal or United States Treasury securities.(b) Investment of Contributions.
-We will invest contributions and reinvest - your IRA assets as directed by you based on our then current investment policies and procedures.
+It does not permit you to invest your contributions or IRA assets in non deposit investments such as property, annuities, stocks, bonds, and government, municipal or United States Treasury securities. - (b) Investment of Contributions.
+You may invest IRA contributions in any IRA deposit investments we offer.
 If you fail to provide us with investment direction for a contribution, we will return or hold all or part of such contribution based on our policies and procedures.
-We will not be responsible for any loss of IRA income associated with your failure to provide appropriate investment direction. - (c) Directing Investments.
+We will not be responsible for any loss of IRA income associated with your failure to provide appropriate investment direction.

+(c) Directing Investments.
 All investment directions must be in a format or manner acceptable to us.
 You may invest in any IRA investments that you are qualified to purchase, and that we are authorized to offer and do offer at the time of the investment selection, and that are acceptable under the applicable laws governing retirement plans.
 Your IRA investments will generally be registered in our name for the benefit of your IRA.
 Specific investment information may be provided at the time of the investment.

 Based on our policies, we may allow you to delegate the investment responsibility of your IRA to an agent by providing us with written notice of delegation in a format acceptable to us.
 We will not review or guide your agent's decisions, and you are responsible for the agent's actions or failure to act.
-We are not responsible for directing your investments, or providing investment advice, including guidence on the suitability or potential wards investment advice, including guidance on the suitability or potential market value of various investments
+We are not responsible for directing your investments, or providing investment advice, including guidance on the suitability or potential market value of various investments.

 - (d) Investment Fees and Asset Liquidation.
 We have the right to liquidate your IRA assets to pay fees and expenses, federal tax levies, or other assessments on your IRA.
 If you do not direct us on the liquidation, we will liquidate the assets of our choice and will not be responsible for any losses or claims that may arise out of the liquidation. - 8.12 Distributions.
-Withdrawal requests must be in a format acceptable to us, and/ or on forms provided by us.
+Withdrawal requests must be in a format acceptable to us, or on forms provided by us.
 We may require you, or your beneficiary after your death, to elect a distribution reason, provide documentation, and provide a proper tax identification number before we process a distribution.
 These withdrawals may be subject to taxes, withholding, and penalties.
 Distributions will generally be in cash.